Reconstructive

 Ingrown Toenail

-The ingrown toenail, known in the medical field under the name of onicocryptosis (in Greek translation "hidden nail"), is a pathology commonly encountered in the adult, active population, characterized by the growth and development of the lateral margin of the...
+The ingrown toenail, medically known as onicocryptosis ("hidden nail"), is a pathology commonly encountered in the adult, active population, characterized by the growth and development of the lateral margin of the nail in the depth of the nail bed.
+By...

 details